bisq-network/bisq-website/_posts/2016-08-05-exploring-the-new-territory.md

 layout: post
 title: Exploring the new territory
 author: Manfred Karrer
+redirect_from: /blog/explorering-the-new-territory
 banner: null
 ---
 With the recent [Bitfinex heist][1] models for decentralized exchanges have received a bit more attention as usual.

 This is a repeating pattern happening every few months after a major incident.
-And it goes back to _business as usual _after people are entertained by the next soap opera.
+And it goes back to _business as usual_ after people are entertained by the next soap opera.
 So I do not expect that the majority of cryptoland citizens will radically change their behavior.
 And that has several understandable reasons.
 But beside that, **there is lack of awareness for critical problems and lack of visions for possible solutions**.